nirv-ai/scripts/README.md

 > run: runs a registry
 > reset: purges and restarts a registry
-> tag: tags an image and pushes it to registry
+> tag: tag a single image and pushes it to registry
 > tag_running: tags the image of all running containers and pushes all to registry

 ```